Frequently Asked Questions

 Did Arlington open tasks daily during the disaster?

-When the flood hit, Arlington’s field professionals were trained to input data using their Cartegraph for iPad devices.
+When the flood hit, Arlington’s field professionals were trained to input data using their iPad devices.
 Individual employees were dropped off where work needed to be done, and they created and completed their own tasks—attaching photos, and logging their labor hours, equipment, and materials along the way.
 Individual tasks stayed open until they were complete, and field professionals could piggyback their labor day after day.

 Does Arlington use another work order system for their regular operations?